firebase/geofire-objc/README.md

 ### GeoFire

-A `GeoFire` object is used to read and write geo location data to your Firebase and to create queries.
-To create a new `GeoFire` instance you need to attach it to a Firebase reference:
+A `GeoFire` object is used to read and write geo location data to your Firebase database and to create queries.
+To create a new `GeoFire` instance you need to attach it to a Firebase database reference:

 ##### Objective-C
 ```objective-c